 Antihistamines are often combined with a decongestant in one product.
 These medicines may not be safe for young children or for people who have certain health problems.
 Read and follow all instructions on the label.

-If you have side effects, stop taking the medicine and call
+If you have side effects, stop taking the medicine and call your doctor.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 Current as ofOctober 6, 2017